-with complex accounting and reporting requirements.
-This makes it difficult and expensive for charities to comply with the numerous requirements from Charity Commission and keep up with the frequently changing regulations.
-For small charities with limited resources it becomes increasingly burdensome to run its finance function in house, let alone run its major functions like fundraising and charitable activities.
+You may be aware that the not for profit sector is one of the most highly regulated sector.
+There are complex accounting and financial reporting requirements.
+This makes it difficult and expensive for charities to comply with the numerous requirements from Charity Commission.
+Additionally, charities have to keep up with the frequently changing regulations.
+Consequently, for small charities it becomes increasingly burdensome to run its finance function in house.
+And due to limited resources, most find it difficult to run their major functions like fundraising and charitable activities.

 The common problems charities face in relation to finance and accounting are:

-- Deciding which type of set up is best suited, i.e. charity, charitable company or CIC
+- Deciding which type of set up is best suited for an organisation.
+Whether to set up as a charity, charitable company or CIC?

 - Monitoring restricted and unrestricted grants and spending